 Springbank claims to be the only distillery that performs the complete production process in its own facilities — including floor malting, maturation, and bottling.

 There are many versions of this rather legendary Springbank 21yo.
 They were bottled in dumpy bottles during the 1980’s.
-After that, regular bottles appeared with a cardboard box and slightly different printing, first with a jagged label and then with a straight cut label.
-In 2005, the last batch was released (2400 bottles).
+After that, I could find five releases in tall bottles:

 Really excellent, although it’s a tad more spectacular on the nose than on the palate.
 This is high class.
 If you find a bottle of this Springbank, expect to pay around € 350.